thecarp/dactyl-keyboard/doc/intro.md

 leiningen make`.
 The necessary Clojure libraries will be pulled in when you run Leiningen.

+### Designing a keyboard

+The Clojure application combines configuration details from zero or more [YAML](https://en.wikipedia.org/wiki/YAML) files like the ones under `config`.
+The process is [documented here](configuration.md).
+Together, the files you select define the shape of your keyboard.

+Even if you go with a bundled design, you might want to customize it for your own hands.
+You won’t need to touch the source code for such a personal fit.
+Just edit the YAML or add your own file to the configuration.

+To start learning how to configure the application, go to the Butty tutorial, [here](tutorial-1a.md).
+It starts from scratch and covers a lot of the basics.

 ### Producing OpenSCAD and STL files

 There is more than one way to run the application.
 The easiest and most